 When your emails can detect the weather, you can target content more effectively.
 If the morning is rainy but the afternoon gets humid, a sale for rain boots should change – even after it’s sent – to a sale for shorts and t-shirt.
-You can also create more relevant content for customers who are experiencing different weather events.
+You can also create more relevant creative for customers who are experiencing different weather events.

 - Device Detection

 The user experience on different devices should be different.
 That means emails have to adapt to the current device on which they’re being viewed.
-In this way, brands can create responsive emails that can actually react to the exact device – like an iPad or an Android phone – and offer the right content to prompt app downloads and other mobile-specific engagement.
+In this way, brands can create responsive emails that can actually react to the exact device – like an iPad or an Android phone – and offer the right creative to prompt app downloads and other mobile-specific engagement.

-Offering live maps in emails can help make the content in the email a lot more relevant.
+Offering live maps in emails can help make the creative in the email a lot more relevant.
 Rewards programs can display the nearest locations where customers can use their points or a sales email can drive traffic to the nearest brick-and-mortar store.